Rapcole12/STEMagnet/README.md

 Project Link: [https://github.com/YourRepository/STEM-Mentorship-Website](https://github.com/YourRepository/STEM-Mentorship-Website)

 ### Acknowledgements
-- [Elijah Widener, Riker Wilson, Javier Ra, Raph Rodriguez]
+- Elijah Widener, Riker Wilson, Javier Ralat, Raph Rodriguez
-- [Mentors and Mentees who participate]
+- Mentors and Mentees who participate
-- [Organizations supporting Women in STEM]
+- Organizations supporting Women in STEM including VTHacks, Major League Hacking, and affiliates

 ### Final Note
 Our mission is to support and inspire women in STEM through mentorship.
 Join us in making a difference.
 Together, we can create a future where gender is no barrier to success in STEM.